Influence of William Shakespeare: Poetry

 In the sonnet above, he has expressed in very simple words "complex and even contradictory attitudes to a single emotion".

 The sonnet form was limited structurally, in theme and in expressions.
-The liveliness of Shakespeare's language and strict discipline of the sonnets imparted economy and intensity to his writing style.
+The liveliness of Shakespeare's language and the strict discipline of the sonnets imparted economy and intensity to his writing style.
 "It encouraged the association of compression with a depth of content and variety of emotional response to a degree unparalleled in English".
 Complex human emotions found simple expressions in Shakespeare's language.